The reason to attend a faith-based nursing school can be an

 We have conveniently compiled and listed faith-based nursing programs by state.
 Search or browse for your faith-based school of choice to see the nursing program options near you, and start your education today!

-In her 30 years as a registered nurse, Catherine Burger has worked in a myriad of patient care and leadership specialties across the continuum of healthcare, including labor and delivery, ICU, home health, ambulatory care, education, and clinical practice consulting.
+In her 30+ years as a registered nurse, Catherine Burger has worked in a myriad of patient care and leadership specialties across the continuum of healthcare, including labor and delivery, ICU, home health, ambulatory care, education, infection control, and clinical practice consulting.

 Upon completing an ADN from Pacific Union College, Catherine worked in various bedside roles until her career evolved into nursing leadership for a large HMO in Northern California.
 She then completed a BSN at the University of Phoenix and a Masters in Organizational Leadership at Colorado State University.

-Catherine is the founder and CEO of a consulting and freelance writing business (which includes a nurse leader mastermind forum), is an advanced board-certified nurse executive, serves as the Employee Health & Infection Control Nurse for an FQCA and is the Media Response Specialist for RegisteredNursing.org.
+Catherine is the founder and CEO of a consulting and freelance writing business, is an advanced board-certified nurse executive, serves as the Director of Clinical Practice & Infection Prevention for an FQHC, and is the CNO & Media Response Specialist for RegisteredNursing.org.

-Situated in the beautiful Idaho mountains, Catherine loves traveling and spending time with her husband, their five children, and raising service puppies for Canine Companions for Independence.
+Situated in the beautiful Idaho mountains, Catherine loves traveling and spending time with her husband and their five children.

 Latest posts by Catherine Burger, MSOL, RN, NEA-BC (see all)